Estimated Read Time: 3 minutes

 It’s hard to get away with lying on your resume in the internet age.
 These days, just about every professional has a LinkedIn profile.

 There are also many other digital footprints you leave across the web – past e-mails, blogs, and other social media accounts.

 It just takes one person to stumble across the wrong piece of personal branding on the net, to start pulling apart your carefully-constructed façade.

 You’ll be expected to deliver results based on the skills and abilities you claim to have.
 Not doing so is a sure giveaway that you haven’t been entirely honest about your qualifications or why you may have left your last organisation.

 Related: Download our free resume templates

 The chances of getting caught for lying on your resume have never been greater.

-When it comes to job hunting, honesty really is the best policy.
+When it comes to job hunting in Singapore, honesty really is the best policy.